DCS Sector 35 ID-A Hutch post APS-U, msShutter, VFM/HFM, and Mask 2, msShutter, Vertical and Horizontal Focusing Mirror tanks, PSS Mask 2 copper block

 DCS experimental and beamline characteristics include:

-- Focus on diffraction, imaging, and scattering measurements; simultaneous continuum measurements
+• Focus on diffraction, imaging, scattering, and absorption measurements

 DCS Sector Layout